EsriCanada/TechTrek_Idol_2014/README.md

 ### reac.TOR shows you WHERE

-There are a number of different event listing sites - blogTO, InsideToronto, Just Shows, ... - and one thing they all have in common is that they don't map their events (or, at best, use Google Maps or OpenStreetMap to show the location of a single event).
+There are a number of different event listing sites - blogTO, InsideToronto, Just Shows, ... - and one thing they all have in common is that they don't map their events (or, at best, use Google Maps or OpenStre!etMap to show the location of a single event).
 This makes it difficult for anyone unfamiliar with the city - or simply wanting to know what's happening around them - to find the events that matter to them.
 With reac.TOR, all of the events are on one map.
 Choose from a pre-set list of neighbourhoods and regions or use the geocoder to zoom in and see what’s going on in your favourite part of the city.

 ### reac.TOR is responsive